Best 2-Person Fishing Kayaks in 2026: Top Tandem Picks for Every Budget

 How we picked

-A quick word on method: this is a desk-and-data guide, not one we've put on the water boat by boat.
+A quick word on method: this is a desk-and-data guide, not one we've put on the water boat by boat — and we'd rather tell you straight.
 We compared length, width, capacity and seating, dug through verified owner reviews, and leaned on what longtime anglers say about tandems specifically.
-Stability, capacity headroom and solo-convertibility carried the most weight in the rankings.
+Three things carried the most weight in the rankings: stability, capacity headroom, and whether the boat also paddles solo.

 A tandem is the best way to get a partner, kid, or dog into the sport without buying two boats.
 Just go in with eyes open on two things: you'll both move the boat with every cast, and a loaded 13-foot tandem is heavy.
 A convertible model that paddles solo is the smart hedge — it grows with how you actually end up fishing.